estuary/flow/site/docs/guides/system-specific-dataflows/s3-to-snowflake.md

   You'll be notified if there's an error.
 In that case, fix the configuration form or Snowflake setup as needed and click **Next** to try again.

-  Once the connection is successful, the Endpoint Config collapses and the Collection Selector becomes prominent.
+  Once the connection is successful, the Endpoint Config collapses and the **Source Collections** browser  becomes prominent.
   It shows the collection you captured previously, which will be mapped to a Snowflake table.

-5. In the **Collection Selector**, fill in the **Table** field.
+5. In the **Collection Selector**, optionally change the name in the **Table** field.

-   The collection you just created is already selected, but you must provide a name for the table to which it'll be materialized in Snowflake.
+   This will be the name of the output table in Snowflake.

 6. Choose whether to [enable delta updates](../../reference/Connectors/materialization-connectors/Snowflake.md#delta-updates).